A brief overview about me!;

 After leaving school I took a year out which I spent in Gloucestershire working with horses in an eventing yard, before beginning my BSc Applied Sports Science degree course in Birmingham and then transferring to Edinburgh University.
 Having a part time job doing Market Research and the odd bit of modelling and promotional work enabled me to enjoy University life to the full.

 Horses were becomming more and more important in my life.
 I was competing most weekends and before I knew it I was working in a Point-2-point/Eventing yard.
 After a year and a half I set up my own business training and competing horses, which I did for almost 10 years.
 I was very lucky to have some fantastic owners and talented horses.
 (Equally I had some very naughty horses!!)
 I competed from intro (90cm) up to Advanced level.
 Another Hamlet, my own horse, was my superstar who took me up the grades, notching many wins.
-He sadly passed away recently after a happy retirement.
+He sadly passed away a few years ago after a happy retirement.

 Whilst still working with horses I gained an Exec PA diploma and began working part time at Scotlandshop, an online sales company which sells everything and anything tartan.